kieransweetman/advice-generator-app-main/README.md

 ### What I learned

-By learning how to fetch data using an APi like Fetch, I now have a better understanding of the basics HTTP requests.
+By learning how to fetch data using an APi like Fetch, I now have a better understanding of the basics of HTTP requests.
 Using an asynchronous function and changing the default cache setting to 'no-cache', I was able to generate a new 'GET' request on the click of the button.
 Generating a new request was the biggest technical hurdle of this project.

 Moving on to the styling of the page, I had some problems with centering my app and the positioning of certain elements.
 The button position is relative to the 'form' tag to offset it from the rest of app.
 Doing this allowed me to fix it to the bottome of the box and give the card a more cohesive and unique look.